webpro-nl/knip/packages/docs/src/content/docs/reference/faq.md

 dependencies to build up this graph - as answered with the previous question - is also exactly what's meant by ["comprehensive" here][7].

-## Does Knip handle Vue or Astro files?
+## Does Knip handle Svelte or Astro files?

 To further increase the coverage of the module graph, non-standard files other than JavaScript and TypeScript modules should be included as well.
 For instance,